-“Fighting my own Auto Immune battle over the past few years has given me pause and sympathy for folks experiencing chronic illness—some with no hope of cure.
-Life hands us trials and if we listen and learn, our lives become far richer.
+“Fighting my own autoimmune battle over the past few years, has given me pause, and sympathy, for folks experiencing chronic illness—some with no hope of a cure.
+Life hands us trials and if we listen, and learn, our lives become far richer for those trials.

-Joining Community Cancer Services has enriched my life and through the efforts of many, we will make a difference for people who need advocates and support at a time of fear and seeming lack of faith and hope.
+Joining Community Cancer Services has enriched my life and through the efforts of many, we will make a difference for people who need advocates, and support, at a time that can be filled with fear, and seeming lack of faith, and hope.

 Hi, my name is Tara Rumore.
 I moved out here from Atlantic City, NJ and have now proudly called Sandpoint my home for over 10 years.
 I have an amazing husband, Dante who is an LCSW, specializing with Combat Veterans, a crazy-awesome son, Sandro and a goofy dog named Argus.
 Helping out with baskets for the CCS “A Night to Remember” event many years ago and having family affected by cancer, has led me to realize I wanted to be more involved.
 I have worn many hats in my lifetime, but the one that is the most important for me is being a “supporter”.
 A supporter to my family, friends, and community and I couldn’t be more thankful for this opportunity.